IBM/kif/docs/tutorial.md

     > "Mars"@en<br/>
     > "distance from Earth"@en

-    The aliases and description can be accessed through the fields `aliases` and `descriptions`.
+    The aliases and description can be accessed through the fields `aliases` and `description`.
 These are usually left undefined by the vocabulary modules:

     ```py
     print(wd.Q(111).aliases, wd.P(2583).aliases)          # None None
     print(wd.Q(111).description, wd.P(2583).description)  # None None
     ```

-    However, KIF can be instructed to resolve them automatically using the vocabulary module's resolver.
+    However, KIF can be instructed to retrieve them automatically using the vocabulary module's resolver.
 This is done by setting option "entities.resolve" to `True` in the context:

     ```py
     # Enable automatic entity descriptor resolution: